chrishenri/rw3d_manual/docs/source/intro.rst

 Build a solution
 ~~~~~~~~~~

 - RW3D is a Fortran 90 code.
-Intel Fortran compiler and gfortran have been successfully used to build the code.
-Other compilers haven't been tested yet.
+Intel Fortran compiler (ifort) and gfortran have been successfully used to build the code.
+Other compilers, including the newest Intel compiler (ifx), haven't been tested yet.
+Especially, issues concerning the compiling of the `netCDF-Fortran` library using ifx has been reported.
+In case you choose to work with Intel, the use of ifort is then still advised.
 - Dependencies: `LAPACK <https://www.netlib.org/lapack/>`_ (llapack), `BLAS <https://www.netlib.org/blas/>`_ (lblas), `netCDF-Fortran <https://docs.unidata.ucar.edu/netcdf-fortran/current/>`_ (lnetcdff)

 Makefile